ReactiveMongo/reactivemongo-site/releases/0.11/documentation/advanced-topics/collection-api.md

 }
 {% endhighlight %}

 This method takes a `selector` (or query), of type `S`.
 This object is then transformed into BSON thanks to the implicit `swriter` parameter.
-Moreover, you can notice that the return type is another trait, `GenericQueryBuilder`, with the same paramater types.
+Moreover, you can notice that the return type is another trait, `GenericQueryBuilder`, with the same parameter types.

 ### The `GenericQueryBuilder` trait